First Death Anniversary of Modders Reveal Cease-and-Desist: “Activision, What’s Going On?”

 Another bit of reflection:

-“Modders helped to sell their games.”
+“Modders sold their games for them.
 NeoGAF GameFAQs

 Bottom line

-Modders hoped to bring a beloved multiplayer experience back to life—for free.
-Instead, Activision issued a cease-and-desist on the eve of launch, forcing an immediate shutdown.
-Fans feel burned, creators feel stomped on, and the release is now dead in the water
+Modders wanted to resurrect a beloved, online multiplayer experience — for free.
+Instead a cease-and-desist was served by Activision on launch day, and an immediate closure.
+Fans are burned, creators are trampled on, and the book is left dead in the water.